GuyGrinwald/job-scheduler-python/README.md

 This is an example Flask web server backed by Postgres and Celery that is able to schedule API calling tasks.

 ## Assumptions When Building the App
+1. It's only possible to schedule future tasks i.e. negative `hours`, `minutes`, and `seconds` are not allowed
+2. If a job's scheduled execution time has passed, `get_times` would return 0 instead of a negative number

 ## Prerequisits Before Running the Project